CurlyBracesAI/RosieImageSync/replit.md

 - Wait for explicit instructions before implementing business logic
 - Follow exact naming conventions (bp_rosie_images, /rosie-images)
 - Use existing app structure patterns
-- **Replit Secrets Location**: In the Replit workspace, secrets are accessed via the Tools panel (not clearly labeled).
-Look for a key icon (🔑) or "Secrets" option in the Tools sidebar.
-Account Secrets must be linked to individual projects via the App Secrets tab to be available as environment variables.
+- **Replit Secrets Location**: Click "All tools" from the left Tool dock (icon bar), then select "Secrets".
+OR use the workspace search bar and type "Secrets".
+In the Secrets panel, use the "App Secrets" tab to add project-specific secrets.
+Account Secrets from your account must be linked here to be available as environment variables in this project.

 ## Recent Changes
 - **2025-11-17**: Make.com integration debugging and form data support